GST GST

 The GST rate for medicines in India ranges from 0% to 12%, depending on their category.
 Drugs that are essential and life-saving are exempt from GST, whereas other drugs are subject to GST rates of 5% or 12%.

-Type of Medicine GST Rate
+Type of Medicine Applicable GST Rate

-How GST Rates Impact Medicine Prices
+How GST Rates Impact Medicine Prices?

 It is important to note that the GST has streamlined the taxation system for medicines in India by replacing multiple taxes such as VAT, excise duty, and CST.
 A 0% GST rate ensures affordability and wider accessibility for life-saving drugs, such as cancer, HIV, and TB drugs.
 The cost of generic medicines, which are taxed at 5%, remains relatively affordable, ensuring accessibility for all.